Mega Man X7: Development

 Prominent Mega Man artist and Capcom producer Keiji Inafune had little involvement in the Mega Man X series after the fifth installment.
 His only contribution to Mega Man X7 was lending advice to the illustrators on creating the new protagonist Axl.
 Inafune had been careful to make X and Zero unique when he originally designed them, and he wanted to give Axl the same treatment.
+Yoshikawa designed Axl to look both as a youth and as a robot with a dark aura which led to his black armor.
+Red was inspired by the concept of the Grim Reaper.
 The game's primary artist, Tatsuya Yoshikawa, signed on when the project was well underway.
 He decided to take after his predecessor Haruki Suetsugu for the direction in which to design the characters.
 Yoshikawa thought the team would have to create "polygon friendly" bosses, but decided to stick to the traditional design concepts set forth by the early Mega Man X games.
 As the series had finally transitioned into 3D, Yoshikawa also expected the team to rethink the way the game was made as they had done in the first Mega Man X title.
 Inafune stated, "My personal opinion was that 3D is simply a graphical style, and just because a game is going 3D like X7 was, it doesn't mean we 'have to' make it a 3D game.
+Suegutsu's work from Mega Man X6 also served as the basis for other illustrations by Yoshikawa.

 The musical score for Mega Man X7 was composed by nine individuals.
 A 46-song soundtrack was released by Suleputer in Japan on October 1, 2003.
 The game's opening theme, "Code Crush", is performed by Rina Aiuchi.
 The ending theme is "Lazy Mind", performed by Showtaro Morikubo, the voice actor for X in the Japanese games.
 A CD single for each of the songs was released in Japan on July 20, 2003 and August 6, 2003 respectively.
+It became available for Windows via Steam, PlayStation 4, Xbox One, and Nintendo Switch as a part of Mega Man X Legacy Collection 2 on July 24, 2018, worldwide and on July 26, 2018, in Japan.